Cora: MVP favorite Betts could play 2B in World Series

 BELLY ITCHER?

 Chris Sale has resumed throwing and says he’s ready to pitch Game 1 of the World Series after missing an ALCS start and being hospitalized with an illness.
-Sale threw a bullpen session Saturday and said he will go through his normal routine before taking the mound at Fenway Park for Tuesday’s opener.
+Sale threw a bullpen Saturday and said he will go through his normal routine before taking the mound at Fenway Park for Tuesday night’s opener.

 First, though, the ace left-hander had some fun with reporters when asked about the ailment, saying it was caused by irritation from a belly-button ring.